-Late summer cabbage harvests are going on all around the country.
-Although we often opt for familiar green cabbage, the deeply colored and textured leaves of other types of cabbage are delicious and interesting alternatives.
-We’ve rounded up 11 of our most favorite varieties of cabbage, along with tips on how to recognize and enjoy them!
+Late summer cabbage harvests were going on all around the country.
+Although we often opt for familiar the green cabbage, the deeply colored and textured leaves of other types of cabbage are delicious and interesting alternatives.
+We’ve rounded up 11 of our favorite varieties of cabbage, along with tips on how to recognize and enjoy them!

 1. Cannonball Cabbage